PRO-021, Version 2.0, 10 June 2021

 The Museum’s complaints handling process will generally comprise these steps:

-- Respond to the complainant with a clear decision
+- respond to the complainant with a clear decision within a reasonable timeframe dependent on the needs of the investigation

-- Consider if there are any systemic issues.
+- consider if there are any systemic issues to be addressed by the Museum.

 Complaints will be dealt with in a manner that is proportionate and appropriate to the nature of the complaint.
 For straightforward complaints, steps 3 and 4 may not be required.
 These steps are outlined in more detail below.